bc-anaisabel/meta_analysis_climate_restor/README.md

 [11] Hogg, E.H., Barr, A.G., and Black, T.A.
 (2013).
 A simple soil moisture index for representing multi-year drought impacts on aspen productivity in the western Canadian interior.
 Agricultural and Forest Meteorology 178-179, 173-182.

 [12] Natural Resources Canada.
-Climate change impacts on forests: drought. in https://www.nrcan.gc.ca/climate-change/impacts-adaptations/climate-change-impacts-forests/forest-change-indicators/drought/17772 consulted on April 08, 2022.
+Climate change impacts on forests: drought.
+In https://www.nrcan.gc.ca/climate-change/impacts-adaptations/climate-change-impacts-forests/forest-change-indicators/drought/17772 consulted on April 08, 2022.

 [13] Rey-Benayas JM, Newton AC, Diaz A, Bullock JM.
 (2009).
 Enhancement of biodiversity and ecosystem services by ecological restoration: a meta-analysis.
 Science 325, 1121–1124.

+[14] Martineau, C., Beguin, J., Séguin, A., and Paré, D.(2020).
+Cumulative effects of disturbances on soil nutrients: predominance of antagonistic short-term responses to the salvage logging of insect-killed stands.
+Ecosystems 23, 812-827.

+[15] United States Environmental Protection Agency.
+Climate change indicators.
+In https://www.epa.gov/climate-indicators/climate-change-indicators-drought consulted on April 13, 2022.